 - The connection symbol should be used to decrease the number of flow lines if the flowchart is extensive and complex.

 - To make the stages more explicit, use the annotation symbol.

 You may also like following the below articles

 - How to make a degree symbol in Google Docs

 - How to make a family tree on Google Docs?

-- How to circle something in Google Docs
+- How to make a pedigree chart on Google Docs

 And now we have come to the end of the article.
 Thank you so much for spending enough time to read this article!

 I am Rajkishore, and I have over 14 years of experience in the Software Industry.
 For a long time, I have been using Google Docs, Google Drive, and Google Sheets for my document usage, and I am sharing all the tips and tricks, the challenges I have come across, and their solutions to use Google Docs for your day-to-day use.
 I hope you will learn from these practical Google Docs tutorials.
 Read more.